jerryhopper/bidentify-client/README.md

 -d or --directory : *Specify a custom directory to scan.*

-the indexfiles will be stored in the specified directory
+the indexfiles will be stored in the specified -or current working directory

 ## bidentify analyze